Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

-The coldest regions on the planet include Mount Everest, and the area is no different in extreme weather conditions.
-The mountain rises to 29,032 feet and gets even colder with altitude.
-Even during warmer seasons, the temperature of the Mount Everest Region is far below 0 degrees Celsius.
-Moreover, due to the elevation, the rarefied atmosphere adds to the wind chill factor.
-Mount Everest’s geographical situation also helps in this regard.
+The coldest regions on the planet include Mount Everest, which experiences extreme weather conditions.
+The mountain rises to 29,032 feet and gets even colder at higher elevations.
+Even during warmer seasons, temperatures in the Mount Everest Region are well below 0 degrees Celsius.
+Moreover, at this elevation, the rarefied atmosphere increases the wind chill factor.
+Mount Everest's geographical situation also helps in this regard.

-Mount Everest is located on the border of two weather systems, which cause rapid wind direction changes, speed changes, storms, and temperature fluctuations.
+Mount Everest is located on the border between two weather systems, which cause rapid changes in wind direction and speed, storms, and temperature fluctuations.
 Due to its unpredictable weather, climbers can never be sure about the conditions they will face.
 So, how cold is Mount Everest?
-Temperatures at the summit can drop to as low as -60°C (-76°F) in winter, while even in the warmer months, it rarely rises above freezing.
+Temperatures at the summit can drop to as low as -60°C (-76°F) in winter, and even in the warmer months, they rarely rise above freezing.

 The Basics of Mount Everest's Location and Elevation